MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-9-Department-Energy/subchapter-I-Agency-Supplementary-Regulations/part-970-DOE-Management-Operating-Contracts/subpart-970.52-Solicitation-Provisions-Contract-Clauses-Management-Operating-Contracts/section-970.5227-8.md

 ##### 970.5227-8 Refund of royalties. #####

-Link to an amendment published at 89 FR 89811, Nov.
-13, 2024.

-Insert the following clause in solicitations and contracts in accordance with 970.2702-4:
+Insert the following clause in solicitations and contracts in accordance with 970.2702-70:

 Refund of Royalties (AUG 2002)